joyashidi/joyashidi/README.md

 Welcome to my Github Profile 😊

-I’m a Cybersecurity Analyst specializing in Vulnerability Assessment and Penetration Testing (VAPT) with a background in Computer Science.
+I’m a Cybersecurity Analyst specializing in Vulnerability Assessment and Penetration Testing (VAPT) and a Computer Science major.
 My focus is on enhancing cybersecurity for software, organizations, and individuals, creating safer and more resilient digital environments.
 I also have knowledge of front-end web development.
 Here, you’ll find projects and insights that showcase my work and passion for cybersecurity.
 Let’s connect!

 ## 🛠 Skills and Tools
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)